Skip to main content

 Convergence Vases

 The Convergence Vases have been designed as a partnership between visiting designer Norman Teague, visiting Craft Apprentice Jose-Alfredo Ramos-Macias ’21 and ceramics student Elsa Black ’23.
 This work focuses on our 5th Great Commitment to the Kinship of all People as an exploration of the beauty that occurs when we create space for a coming together from different directions.
-This historic collaboration will be added to Berea College’s Crafting Diversity Collection through Design Within Reach in the Summer of 2024 crediting Jose and Elsa alongside Norman as designers of record.
-Available at Berea’s Log House beginning in late 2023.
+This historic collaboration is currently available as a part of Berea College’s Crafting Diversity Collection through Design Within Reach crediting Jose and Elsa alongside Norman as designers of record.

 Emerson ’21